5 Ways To Beat Blisters On The Tops Of Your Toes

 Off-the-shelf toe prop (elastic over the toe to hold it in place).

 Custom-made toe prop (held in place with contouring and apposition of toes).

-When silicone covers are not an option, an ENGO Patch applied to the inside of the toe box is an excellent way to reduce friction levels at the tops of the toes.
+When gel toe protectors are not an option, an ENGO patch applied to the inside of the toe box is an excellent way to reduce friction levels at the tops of the toes.
 This is especially the case if you feel like you’ve done everything you can with shoe fit and the posture of your toes.
 Remember that if your shoe upper is permeable to water, the patch could dislodge if it gets too wet.

 An ENGO large oval patch on the inner toe box of the shoe to protect against blisters on top of the toes.
 The shoe has been cut in half.